Important 2019-2020 Grade 5 upcoming events:

 Your child is participating in Reader’s Workshop this year.
 The workshop approach aims to provide all students with small group instruction using materials that are appropriate to each student’s individual reading level.
 Students will read and examine a variety of literary genres.

 Reader’s Workshop happens every day for 60 minutes.
 The period begins with a mini-lesson that is delivered to the whole group.
-The mini-lesson provides the focus for the days reading and responding.
+The mini-lesson provides the focus for the day's reading and responding.
 After the mini-lesson, students break off into groups.
-Guided reading groups meet with a teacher for 15-20 minutes.
+Guided reading groups and/or book clubs meet with a teacher twice weekly.
 During this time, the other students are working on…

 - Independent Reading